Arata Izumi: Pune

 In 2009, Izumi signed for newly promoted I-League side Pune.
 Izumi has called his move to Pune as the turning point of his career.
 In 2010, he finished the season with a career high 10 goals and 10 assists in 26 games.
 He also scored an extra 6 goals in cup matches.
 He was the top goalscorer among all midfielders and was also nominated as the best midfielder in the I-League by goal.com.
 Izumi also won the Pune FC Man of Steel award from the club that season.
 Arata continued his good form for the club in 2010–11 scoring 6 goals and getting 9 assists in 24 games.
 On 22 October 2011 Izumi made his 50th appearance for the club in I-League in the opening match of the 2011–12 season against Shillong Lajong.
 On 24 August 2012 Izumi extended his contract by 2 years with Pune FC.

 Atlético de Kolkata

-In 2015 Izumi was drafted to Atlético Kolkata of the 2015 Indian Super League season.
+In 2015 Izumi was drafted to Atlético Kolkata of the 2015 Indian Super League.
 He started his campaign for the side with a goal against FC Goa in a high voltage 1-1 clash on 7 October.
-Six days latter on 13 October Izumi scored against Kerala Blasters in 2–1 win which was witnessed by a home crowd of sixty thousand Kolkata fans and legendary Pelé at Salt Lake Stadium.
-He returned after an injury almost a month latter and produced a match winning performance against Kerala Blasters in Kochi, coming off the bench and scoring twice on 84th and 90+3 minutes with his team winning the match 3–2.
+Six days later on 13 October Izumi scored against Kerala Blasters in 2–1 win which was witnessed by a home crowd of sixty thousand Kolkata fans and legendary Pelé at Salt Lake Stadium.
+He returned after an injury almost a month later and produced a match winning performance against Kerala Blasters in Kochi, coming off the bench and scoring twice on 84th and 90+3 minutes with his team winning the match 3–2.
 His last goal came in a 2–3 defeat on 14 December against Mumbai City FC at Salt Lake Stadium on the final match of the group stage.